 - A high-quality prenatal vitamin can deliver nutrients shown to drive preconception health in both men and women.

 When it comes to fertility, a lot is outside our control.
 But nutrition can absolutely be managed, and it plays a direct role in fertility health for men and women.
 A colorful, whole-foods diet can work wonders — helping create healthy sperm and promoting egg health.
 Eat a varied diet rich in vegetables, fruits, whole grains and high-quality protein, and limit processed meats, trans fats and soy products because of their potentially damaging effects.
 Pro tip — shop the perimeter of the grocery store to avoid a lot of junk!

 Fill Nutritional Gaps with High-Quality Prenatal Vitamins for Him & Her

 Everyone knows that women need a prenatal vitamin during pregnancy.
 But hopeful mothers will also benefit from the specialized nutrients of a good prenatal before conception — and so will dads-to-be.
 Surprised?
 Don’t be!
-Prenatal vitamins are a huge part of preconception care, delivering a steady supply of the nutrients shown to support processes that drive conception in both women and men.
+Prenatal vitamins are a huge part of preconception care, delivering a steady supply of the nutrients shown to support processes that drive preconception health in both women and men.

 Many experts recommend beginning prenatal vitamins at least three months before you hope to conceive, and that’s no coincidence.
 While women are born with all the eggs they’ll ever have, each one will need roughly three months to be ready for fertilization.
 Meanwhile, men are busy knocking out millions of sperm every day, but sperm maturation also takes around three months.
-In both cases, the right nutrients in the right amounts are absolutely critical for egg quality and sperm parameters like motility, morphology, and other factors.
+In both cases, the right nutrients in the right amounts are absolutely critical to support egg quality and sperm parameters like motility, morphology, and other factors.